felipe/dam/README.md

 # DAM - Digital Asset Migration

-A tool for migrating photos and videos from Apple Photos/iCloud to [Immich](https://immich.app/).
+A tool for migrating photos and videos from Apple Photos/iCloud to [Immich](https://immich.app/), with encrypted cloud backup capabilities.

 ## Features